ma-abdellaoui/Screenshot-Recorder/README.md

   - create shortcut for auto launch after system startup for W10 systems

 # It looks like this:
+Startup of Application:

-![](/Screenshots/Startup.JPG "Startup of Application")
+![](/Screenshots/Startup.JPG "Startup of Application") Application running:
 ![](/Screenshots/Running.JPG "Application running")
+A sample of the output:
 ![](/Screenshots/Output.jpg "A sample of the output")